-The layout of the MasterDark and MasterFlat composite actors is fairly straightforward.
-However, the Master Linearity and Master Readgain actors are somewhat complicated.
-The reason for the complexity is that a) a user can choose whether to run the recipe, and b) the master table in the static calibration directory may be used instead of the recipe product.
+The layout of the MasterDark and MasterFlat composite actors is fairly self-explanatory.
+However, the Master Readgain actor is complicated.
+The reason for the complexity is that a) a user can choose whether to run the recipe, and b) the master readgain table in the static calibration directory may be used instead of the recipe product.
 If the recipe is run, the interactive window compares the values in the static calibration file with the pipeline product.

-8.4.4 Science Actors
+8.4.4 Standard Star and Science Fields Actors

-In addition to the main recipe loop, the Science Fields and SciencePostprocess actors check if any raw science files are present before attempting to process them.
+In addition to the main recipe loop, these actors check if any raw standard star or science fields are present before attempting to process them.
+A DataSet may only have one of these categories of files.
 If the required category of files is missing, the boolean logic in the actor ensures that the workflow will skip the recipe and create an empty product before moving to the next actor on the main canvas.